Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Completed

-The call is over, this event also includes summary data about the call.
+The call is over, and this event also includes summary data about the call.

 Field | Example | Description
  -- | -- | --